louismartin/deep-snake/README.md

 # Deep Snake
 This repo is a adaptation of Deep Policy Networks to play the game of Snake.
 It has been coded in Python using Tensorflow.
+Have fun !

 1. [Setup](#setup)